CodyCline/paypal-react/README.md

 }
 ```
 ### Event: onClick
-Event does exactly what you would expect.
-You would use this event in conjunction with `onInit` to visually alert the user with validations
+Use this event in conjunction with `onInit` to visually alert the user with validations
 ```jsx
 import React from 'react';
 import PayPalSmartButton from 'paypal-react'